-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services rendered in the home Not covered under any condition when the service provider cannot saftely deliver the service.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services rendered or drugs (whether or not prescribed to you) obtained outside the United States.
+Limited coverage under worldwide Emergency Services.
+See the Medical Benefits Chart.
+Services rendered in the home Not covered under when the service provider can not saftely deliver the service.
 In such instances services may be directed to a medical setting of care and applicable cost share may apply.
 Limited coverage under select services.
 See Medical Benefits chart for services that may be offered in your home.